edmundsj/temperatureController/README.md

 - Standoffs should be as far to the outside to avoid tipping the board when using screw terminals
 - Need to add test piont for VDR_F.
 - C4 should be removed.
 We have no business filtering a voltage going to the base of the BJT.
+- Add probe points for communication interface for easier debugging.
+- Add probe points for ground silkscreen
+- Decouple VDD of arduino and TEC.

 ## Acknowledgements